-We flavor our Vanilla, Lemon, and Orange Crème varieties with real, organic extracts (rather than “natural” flavors that are often made in a lab to cheaply replicate the real thing).
-We use only real organic, real maple syrup in our Maple flavor, and wild Maine blueberries in our Wild Blueberry variety.
+We flavor our Vanilla, Lemon, and Orange Crème varieties with real, organic extracts (rather than “natural” flavors that are often made with chemicals to cheaply replicate the real thing).
+We use only real organic, real maple syrup in our Maple flavor, and wild blueberries (from Maine and Quebec) in our Wild Blueberry variety.

 Our flavor motto is “yogurt first, flavor second”.
-We think that any added flavor should play second fiddle to the yogurt itself, not the other way around, so that you can fully enjoy the actual flavor of our zingy, fresh yogurt.
+We think that any added flavor should play second fiddle to the yogurt itself, not the other way around, so that you can fully enjoy the true essence of our zingy, fresh yogurt.

 Your yogurt isn't very sweet!
 Is it low sugar?

-We don't add much sugar to our yogurt, as we believe any sweetener or flavor should subtly enhance the zingy, fresh flavor of Maple Hill, not mask it.
-We also believe in transparency in food labeling, so here’s a helpful breakdown for added sugar in our yogurt:
+We don’t add much sugar to our yogurt, because think any sweetener or flavor should subtly enhance the zingy, fresh flavor of Maple Hill, not mask it.
+We also believe in transparency in food labeling, so here’s a helpful breakdown for added sugar:

 In each six-ounce serving of Maple Hill, 8 grams of the carbohydrate content come from the naturally occurring lactose in the milk.
 The remaining grams of carbohydrate content come from added organic sugar, pure maple syrup, fruit puree, or combination thereof.

-We add the equivalent of 1.75 teaspoons (7 grams) of sugar to our Vanilla and Wild Blueberry flavors (each totals 15 grams of carbohydrates).
+We add the equivalent of 1.75 teaspoons (7 grams) of sugar to our Lemon and Orange Crème flavors (each totals 14 and 15 grams of carbohydrates).

-We add the equivalent of 1.75 teaspoons of pure maple syrup to our Maple flavor (15 grams of carbohydrates total).
-We use only organic maple syrup to sweeten this variety, along with some vanilla extract to enrich the overall taste.
+We add the equivalent of 1.75 teaspoons (7 grams) of pure maple syrup to our Maple flavor (15 grams of carbohydrates total).
+We use only maple syrup to sweeten this variety, along with some vanilla extract to enrich the overall taste.

-We add the equivalent of 1.50 teaspoons (6 grams) of sugar to our Lemon and Orange Creme flavors, (each totals 15 grams of carbohydrate).
+We add the equivalent of 1.75 teaspoons (7 grams) of organic sugar to our Vanilla flavor (15 grams of carbohydrate total).